CD1010/fluent-ui-chat/README.md

 ![image](https://github.com/user-attachments/assets/7923a823-1f9f-42c2-b050-8fc6496cea38)

+## Sample Chat Application.
+This is a protoype application and is not intended for production use.
+It lacks many of the necessary functions of a chat application, such as separate user identity support.

 ## Chat Application Installation Instructions
 This guide will help you set up and run the chat application on your local machine.